Lagos Kunga: Phoenix Rising (loan)

 On January 21, 2020, Kunga was loaned to USL Championship club Phoenix Rising FC.

 Kalonji Pro-Profile

 After being released from Phoenix Rising FC following the 2020 USL Championship season, Kunga returned to Georgia to play with United Premier Soccer League club Kalonji Pro-Profile.

 Kristiansund BK

 On August 29, 2021, Kunga signed with Eliteserien club Kristiansund BK.

 Kalonji Pro-Profile

 Kunga returned to Kalonji Pro-Profile in 2022.
 He scored in Kalonji's United Premier Soccer League National Third Place match against the Los Angeles FC Academy.

 Al Khums SC

 In September 2022, Kunga signed Libyan Premier League side Al Khums SC.

 Des Moines Menace

 In May 2023, Kunga signed with USL2 side Des Moines Menace.
-Kunga scored 6 goals with Des Moines as the club made the League Two Central Conference Final.
+Kunga scored six goals with Des Moines as the club made the League Two Central Conference Final.

 Union Omaha

 Kunga joined Union Omaha of USL League One on August 31, 2023.
+He made 27 appearances and scored five goals across two seasons with the club.
+He remained under contract but missed the 2025 USL League One season due to an anterior cruciate ligament injury.

+Portland Hearts of Pine

+Kunga joined USL League One side Portland Hearts of Pine on January 29, 2026.